AtulSahu778/SXC-ScholarHub/README.md

 # SXC ScholarHub

 SXC ScholarHub is a full-stack web application for St. Xavier's College, designed to centralize academic resources such as study materials, previous year papers, and more.
-It features robust authentication, role-based access (admin/student), resource upload/download, and advanced search/filtering.
+It features robust authentication, role-based access (admin/student), resource upload/download, advanced search/filtering, a Smart Academic Dashboard, dark theme, bookmark system, download tracking, and enhanced accessibility.

 ---